 Each year, one of the most popular ways to give is by volunteering time.
 Some employees spent time working in Utah Food Bank‘s Warehouse, sorting food, putting together food boxes and working in food rescue.
 Others made food deliveries to senior citizens or worked distributing food to people who came to their mobile pantry.

+Employees in our other branches volunteered their time at various local food pantries, including Three Square Food Bank, Cache Community Pantry, Community Action Services and more.
 We always hear great things about the experiences our employees have giving their time to these great organizations.
-Along with their friends and families, our employees volunteers a total of 435 combined hours.
+Along with their friends and families, our employees volunteer a total of 435 combined hours.

 And perhaps one of the most exciting parts of our food drive is the amount of money that was donated.
 This year especially, our employees have been incredibly generous in donating their hard-earned money.
 Some donated cash, some wrote checks and some made payroll deductions.
 It all added up to $28,199 to help fight hunger.
 We are extremely happy about this because Utah Food Bank has incredible purchasing power and will be able to make this money stretch far and wide to help the people that need it most.